MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/setup/satellite.md

 ms.reviewer: angieandrews
 ---

-# Set up satellites
+# Set up the automation kit satellite components

-This article includes the manual install process for the Satellite solution of the Automation Kit.
+This article includes the manual install process for the Satellite solution of the automation kit.
 There's an automated [command line installer](./command-line-install.md) that will also guide you through this process.

 ## Create an Azure Active Directory (Azure AD) app registration to connect to Dataverse Web API